jetwes/wp-xrp-info/README.md

 1. [xrp_transactions account=PLACE_THE_XRP_ACCOUNT_NUMBER limit=HOW_MANY_TRANSACTIONS proxy=no]
 1. [xrp_qrcode account=PLACE_THE_XRP_ACCOUNT_NUMBER proxy=no]

 Just use the shortcodes on any place in your wordpress content.
+The transactions are shown as a table with the class "wp_xrp_info" so you can easily adjust the output with css.
+Received transaction of this account are in green - sent transactions in red.

 ## FAQ ##